iexcloud/docs/source/getting-started/write-and-read-a-record.md

 Let's start with creating a dataset from a simple schema.

-## Creating a Dataset for Your Schema
+## Creata a Dataset for Your Schema

 Here are models for the example dataset schema and data record.